Dexalot/vscode-solidity-comments/README.md

 ## Installation

-Currently, the solidity-comments VS Code extension is installed from a VSIX file only.
-The VSIX file can be downloaded from the [release page](https://github.com/Dexalot/vscode-solidity-comments/releases) on GitHub.
+The solidity-comments VS Code extension can be installed 1. from a VSIX file or 2. from VS Code Marketplace.
+1. The VSIX file can be downloaded from the [release page](https://github.com/Dexalot/vscode-solidity-comments/releases) on GitHub.

-Go to `Extensions` tab and click the `...` at the top.
+   - Go to `Extensions` tab and click the `...` at the top.

-Select `Install from VSIX` and point the file selector dialog to the downloaded VSIX file.
+   - Select `Install from VSIX` and point the file selector dialog to the downloaded VSIX file.
+3. On the VS Code Marketplace the extension can be found with its name vscode-solidity-comments.
+   - Just clisk Install.

 ## Using